 It is negligent and incompetent to design and operate a care system that ignores this fundamental truth.
 But this is what the Thatcher government did with the assistance of Sir Roy Griffiths and the compliance of a generation of social services leaders who should have known, and acted, better.

 As the late Bob Holman put it:

 “One of the great failings of social services departments was that they let community social work go.
 It got the orange light from Seebohm and the green light from Barclay, but only a quarter of authorities ever implemented it.
 Now social work has got merged with social care and it’s become much more difficult to say what a social worker is.
 Front-line staff are often mini-managers responsible for care control, monitoring people and soft policing.
 The basic skill of making relationships with service users has declined, yet this should be the heart of social work.”

-This article is connected to the Centre's Social Care Manifesto which is available to read here.
+This article is connected to the Centre's Manifesto on Social Care, read more here.